- Describe strategic analysis

 You can watch Sinek’s full talk here: “How Great Leaders Inspire Action”

 Core values are the formal expression of the organization’s beliefs and what it values—an expression of the organization’s personality and a guide for organizational and individual behavior.
-Consider the National Park Service’s explanation: “We have an entire universe of values, but some of them are so primary, so important to us that [throughout] the changes in society, government, politics, and technology they are STILL the core values we will abide by.
-In an ever-changing world, core values are constant.”
-To tie it back to Sinek’s “why,” core values “help explain why we do business the way we do.”
-Thus, core values are not operating practices or business policy, they guide or inform these practice or policy decisions.
+Consider the United States National Park Service’s explanation: “We have an entire universe of values, but some of them are so primary, so important to us that [throughout] the changes in society, government, politics, and technology they are STILL the core values we will abide by.
+In an ever-changing world, core values are constant.”.
+Thus, core values are not just operating practices or business policy for your employees, they help guide or inform employees’ practices and/or policy decisions.

 As the IKEA example in the Why It Matters section of Module 1 illustrated, core values articulate what an organization stands and thus inform a range of business decisions, including termination.
 Culture is how management and employees actually behave—including whether/how policies and practices are enforced.
 The lived culture may or may not reflect the stated values; if there’s a disconnect, the culture will undermine efforts to achieve the mission.
 As management guru Peter Drucker famously said (or not): “Culture eats strategy for breakfast.”